Dynamical Analysis of a Repeated Game with Incomplete Information: Strategies for Una

-In \cite{HRSV}, the authors showed that $\sigma^*$ is optimal for $p\in [\frac12,\frac23]$ and for a specific value $p^*\approx 0.758$ that is the unique value of $p$ for which $p_1>\frac 12$ and $p_1=p_3$.
-In both cases, they exhibit a strategy for Player 2 based on a finite state automaton where transitions in the automaton are governed by actions of Player 1 and then show that $\sigma^*$ is an optimal response to this strategy.
-For $p > \frac23$, we are going to proceed along the same lines, except that strategies for Player 2 will be based on a countable state automaton rather than a finite one.
-In this section, we identify strategies for Player 2 that are candidates for this purpose.
-The proof that they have the correct property (that $\sigma^*$ is an optimal response to the strategies $\tau_p$ that we construct) is in the next two sections.
+In \cite{HRSV}, the authors showed that $\sigma^*$ is optimal for $p\in [\frac12,\frac23]$ and for a specific $p^*\approx 0.7589$ that is the unique value of $p$ for which $p_1>\frac 12$ and $p_1=1-p_2$.
+In both cases, they exhibit a strategy for Una based on a finite state automaton where transitions in the automaton are governed by actions of Ian and then show that $\sigma^*$ is a best response to this strategy.
+For $p > \frac23$, we are going to proceed along the same lines, except that strategies for Una will be based on a countable state automaton rather than a finite one.
+The states of the automaton are labeled by Una's belief that the system is in state 1 \emph{under the assumption that Ian is playing $\sigma^*$}.
+In this section, we identify strategies for Una that are candidates for this purpose.
+The proof that they have the correct property (that $\sigma^*$ is a best response to the strategies $\tau_p$ that we construct) is in the next two sections.

-As follows from Lemma \ref{lem:payoff}, any strategy of Player 2 is an optimal response to $\sigma^*$.
+As follows from Lemma \ref{lem:payoff}, any strategy of Una is a best response to $\sigma^*$.